Grumman X-29: Aircraft on display

 The first X-29, 82-003, is now on display in the Research and Development Gallery at the National Museum of the United States Air Force on Wright-Patterson Air Force Base near Dayton, Ohio.
 The other craft is on display at the Armstrong Flight Research Center on Edwards Air Force Base.
 A full-scale model was on display from 1989 to 2011 at the National Air and Space Museum's National Mall building in Washington, DC.
 The full-scale replica was moved to the Cradle of Aviation Museum in Garden City, New York in 2011.

 Specifications (X-29)

+Notable appearances in media

+The 1989 flight simulator game F29 Retaliator was based around the X-29 and imagined a future where it had been developed into a production fighter jet and fitted with various advanced weaponry.